emberjs/rfcs/text/0000-ember-data-packages.md

   1) `InternalModel` and `RootState` are tightly coupled to the store and to our provided `Model` implementation.
-Over time we need to uncouple this, but given their coupling to `Model` and our desire to enable them to be eliminated from projects not using `Model`, I believe these exports belong in `@ember-data/model` for this reason.
+Over time we need to uncouple this, but given their coupling to `Model` and our desire to enable them to be eliminated from projects not using `Model`, these exports belong in `@ember-data/model`.

-  2) Do the following belong in `@ember-data/model`, or in `@ember-data/relationship-layer`? if not with relationships, does the package name "relationship-layer" become confusing?

-   The argument for them being here is they are far more related to the current `Model` ui
-    presentation layer than they are to the state book-keeping which could be used with alternative implementations.
+  2) The following belong in `@ember-data/model` and not in `@ember-data/relationship-layer` with relationships.
+While this presents a mild risk of confusion due to the presence of the `relationship-layer` package, the argument for their presence here is they are a ui-layer concern being coupled to the current `Model` presentation layer and not related to overall state management of relationships which could itself be used with alternative implementations.

   * `belongsTo`
   * `hasMany`